Get started by searching below:

 What a Power of Attorney Can Do

-While the rules differ by state, your agent will have certain rights to act on your behalf based on how you structure the POA document.
+While the rules differ by state, your agent will have certain rights to act on your behalf based on how you structure the POA.

-Examples of what a financial power of attorney can do include:
+A financial power of attorney can do the following:

-• Accessing the principal’s bank accounts and assets
+• Access the principal’s bank accounts and assets

-• Applying for benefits such as insurance for nursing home care, including Medicaid or Medicare
+• Apply for benefits like insurance for nursing home care

-The agent may also be able to file a lawsuit for nursing home abuse or neglect if an incapacitated principal is the victim of elder abuse.
+The agent may also be able to file a lawsuit for nursing home abuse or neglect if an incapacitated principal is the victim of elder abuse in a facility.

 What a Power of Attorney Cannot Do